juanmolera/ETL-project/README.md

 ![pandas](images/panda.png)

+After this, comes the most complicated part of the project, which consists of finding a relationship between the initial data and the scraped data.
+After analyzing the information contained in each column, I decide to join the data through the 'category' column.
+The categories used in both data sets are similar but have different names.

 Initial data:

 | id      | url                                                                                 | supermarket | category                      | name                                              | price | reference_price | reference_unit | insert_date |